Your Product Photography Looks Cheap: 10 Fixes for Brands

 This is your visual foundation.
 It’s the most useful, versatile photo you will own.
 It can be used in your shop, on marketplaces, in catalogues, and by the press.
 Get this one image right before you even dream of doing anything else.

-A 2021 study revealed that 76% of all product photos for top online retailers used a plain background, with white being the overwhelming favourite.
+A 2021 study found that 76% of product photos for top online retailers used a plain background, with white as the overwhelming favourite.
 [Source] They do this because it works.

 6. Your Angles Are All Wrong